-McMaster Children’s Hospital is home to the only Pediatric Cancer Program in south-central Ontario and cares for more than 800 cancer patients annually, with more than 100 new patients diagnosed each year.
+McMaster Children’s Hospital is home to the only Pediatric Cancer Program in south-central Ontario and cares for more than 900 cancer patients annually.

 A fundraising campaign is underway to refurbish the third-floor oncology clinic to improve the delivery of care and enhance the patient experience.